Flemmli97/Flan/README.md

 }
 ```

-To check if an action can be done simply call `ClaimHandler#canInteract(ServerPlayer player, BlockPos pos, ResourceLocation permission)`
+To check if an action can be done simply call `ClaimHandler#canInteract(ServerPlayer player, BlockPos pos, Identifier permission)`